matteocrippa/awesome-swift/README.md

 * [SwiftData](https://github.com/ryanfowler/SwiftData) - simple and Effective SQLite Handling in Swift.

 #### XML
+*If you prefer to manage XML data formatted entries, here are some helpful libs*

 * [AEXML](https://github.com/tadija/AEXML) - xml wrapper.
 * [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects) - An Alamofire extension for fetching an XML feed and parsing it into objects.